33 things we love about New York City

 The pet-owners and joggers in the morning, before the nannies and professional dog-walkers invade in the afternoon.

-19. Looking back at the skyscrapers of Battery Park from the Statue of Liberty.
+19. Looking back at the skyscrapers of Battery Park from the Staten Island Ferry.

-21. Observing locals fishing in possibly polluted waters off the Coney Island pier.
+21. Observing locals fishing in possibly polluted waters of the East River, or off the Coney Island pier.

-23. Observing the Orthodox Hasidic Jewish families on Staten Island.
+23. Observing the Orthodox Hasidic Jewish families in South Williamsburg or Crown Heights.

 26. Exploring the unique architecture of the Cast Iron district